mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOne-v2.rst

 normalization (if :literal:`RegionOfDirectBeam` is specified) dividing the detectors of interest by the direct beam, and monitor normalization (if :literal:`I0MonitorIndex` and :literal:`MonitorBackgroundWavelengthMin` and :literal:`MonitorBackgroundWavelengthMax` are all specified), in which case the detectors of interest will be divided by monitors.
-A summary of the steps taking place in the reduction is shown below.
+Detectors can be normalized by integrated monitors by setting :literal:`NormalizeByIntegratedMonitors` to true, in which case :literal:`MonitorIntegrationWavelengthMin` and :literal:`MonitorIntegrationWavelenthMax` will be used as the integration range.
+A summary of the steps is shown in the workflow diagram below.

 .. diagram:: ReflectometryReductionOne_ConvertToWavelength-v2_wkflw.dot

 Transmission Correction
 #######################